 Often anger and outbursts, unlike when just your child hurts your feelings, are a cry for attention.

 When we give kids our attention, especially if we lose our cool, we are giving them the attention they want.
-Thus, we are encouraging them to do more of it.
+So, we are encouraging them to do more of it.

 To curb the behavior, we have to: